python/cpython/Doc/library/asyncio-task.rst

    APIs except :meth:`Future.set_result` and :meth:`Future.set_exception`.

+   An optional keyword-only *context* argument allows specifying a custom :class:`contextvars.Context` for the *coro* to run in.
-   Tasks support the :mod:`contextvars` module.
-When a Task is created it copies the current context and later runs its coroutine in the copied context.
+   If no *context* is provided, the Task copies the current context and later runs its coroutine in the copied context.

    .. versionchanged:: 3.7
       Added support for the :mod:`contextvars` module.